-Reminder: Deadline for CEWS Applications Quickly Approaching – If you haven’t applied (and are eligible) for the Canada Emergency Wage Subsidy (CEWS), then you need to act soon, as the deadline for applications is January 31, 2021 for periods 1-5 (ending August 1, 2020).
-Read the details in this short article.
+Reminder: Adhere to Deadlines for CEWS Applications – If you haven’t applied (and are eligible) for the Canada Emergency Wage Subsidy (CEWS), please ensure you do so before the deadlines listed in this article.

 New 2020 T4 Reporting Requirements – All Canadian employers must report certain income amounts on their 2020 T4 slips, using new information codes that correlate to defined periods due to the COVID-19 government relief initiatives like CERB, CESB, and CEWS.

 Infectious Disease Emergency Leave (IDEL) Extension – The Ontario government has updated its regulations under the Employment Standards Act, 2000 (ESA) to further extend Ontario’s COVID-19 period to July 3, 2021.
 The previous extension was set to expire on January 2, 2021.